 The execution and implementation of the potential transaction is, amongst others, subject to agreement with Gazprom on the final transaction documents and regulatory and corporate approvals at a later stage.

 OMV has been active in Australia since 1998.
 In 1999, it was successful in acquiring Cultus Petroleum, a company with significant interests in both Australia and New Zealand.
 Australia has internationally recognized potential for major discoveries, particularly in gas, and offers a very stable and attractive political and fiscal regime.
-Exploration activities are focused on the Carnarvon Basin on Australia’s North West Shelf to the north of the giant gas discoveries that constitute the backbone of Australia’s Liquefied Natural Gas (LNG) industry.
-In Australia, OMV is involved in three non-operated exploration permits and one non-operated retention lease.
-In 2011, the exploratory well Zola-1 led to a natural gas discovery for OMV and in 2013 the Bianchi-1 appraisal well resulted in a second discovery.
-The Zola and Bianchi discoveries were subsequently converted from an exploration licence to retention lease, and a new 3D seismic survey acquired in early 2017 will allow further evaluation of these discoveries.
+Exploration activities are focused on the Carnarvon Basin on Australia’s North West Shelf where OMV has a non-operated position.in one exploration permit (WA-290-P) and retention lease (WA-49-R).

-Factsheet OMV Upstream New Zealand (PDF, 225,5 KB)
+Factsheet OMV Exploration & Production New Zealand (PDF, 289,3 KB)